 Danny Wuerffel Net Worth

-Sportrac tells us that he earned $2,265,500 from his short NFL career but could’ve earned more off and endorsements or commercials.
+Sportrac tells us that he earned $2,265,500 from his short NFL career but could’ve earned more off the field from endorsements or commercials.

 According to a few different sources, Wuerffel’s net worth is estimated to be between $100,000 and $1 million.
 Take that information with a grain of salt, though.
 We don’t know how he spends his money or how much he currently makes.